 Offer more than one way to access the event so it’s easy for virtual attendees to find.
 Livestream to Facebook and Instagram, stream live on zoom, and be sure to email all attendees a link to the event.

 For pre-recorded presentations, try a screen recording.
 The screen recorder is free to use, and enables you to record your screen, webcam, or both at the same time.
-Just put your slideshow on your screen, launch the recorder, adjust the recording window to the area you want to film, and hit record.
+Just put your slideshow, which you can create with our slideshow maker, on your screen, launch the recorder, adjust the recording window to the area you want to film, and hit record.
 When you’re finished, you can trim dead space at the beginning and end of your video, and upload captions.

 Deluxe and Premier users can use the green Screen effect, which removes your webcam background so you appear directly on top of your presentation.
 You can also add captions with speech-to-text, narrate from a script, and add handy edits like video and image overlays, stock music, highlights, zoom effects, text, shapes, and more.
 A few quick edits can help make your video look on-brand, professional, and more engaging.